Score Weightage

 Don't Stop or Correct YourselfIf you mispronounce a word, keep going.
 Correcting yourself or repeating words heavily penalizes your Oral Fluency score.

-Don't Insert or Omit WordsThe AI compares your speech to the on-screen text.
-Adding 'and' or skipping small words lowers your Content score.
+Don't Insert or Omit WordsThe AI compares your speech word-by-word against the on-screen text.
+Skipping, inserting, or replacing any word -- even small ones like "and" or "the" -- directly reduces your Content score.
+Read every single word in the text.

 Don't Use a Robotic ToneAvoid flat, monotone delivery.
 Use rising and falling intonation to show where ideas start and end.